Privacy in the SKUPONI online system

 MARKETING AND PROMOTION OF SERVICES

-On the basis of prior consent, or use of the Services, the Operator may recommend, suggest, or otherwise promote and market new Services or offerings within the Services.
-A cancellation of such processing of personal data is possible.
+On the basis of prior consents, or the use of the Services, the Controller may recommend, suggest, or otherwise promote and market new Services, or offers within the Services.
+Withdrawal from this type of personal data processing is possible.

-In order to support customers, personal data processing is indispensable to the individual.
-For more detailed analysis, faster and better resolution of problems or conflicts, the Administrator may request additional personal and other information.
+For customer support, the processing of the Individual's personal data is necessary.
+For more accurate analysis, faster and better resolution of problems or disputes, the Manager may request additional personal and other information.

 SAFETY AND PROTECTION

 We process personal data to ensure the safety and security of Individuals, Controllers and Processors.
 This type of processing includes the monitoring of logins to the service, monitoring of service use, monitoring of the Individual's activities within the Services, with which the Administrator can more easily identify threats and attempts at abuse of the Service, the Individual, the Administrator or the Processors.

 EXECUTION OF LEGITIMATE INTERESTS

 If this is legally required, the Administrator may process personal data without the Individual's consent, or the continued use of the Service is considered to be the execution of the contract between the Administrator and the Individual.
 A concrete example of such processing of personal data is, for example, the purchase of a product, where the performance of the Service is not possible without the processing of personal data.

 The manager can process personal data even if he is convinced that he is protecting his own legitimate interests, or that he is protecting the interests of other involved natural or legal persons.

 If there are none of the above-mentioned reasons for the processing of personal data, and the Individual has agreed to the processing of data for a specific purpose, the Individual's personal data may be processed for this purpose until cancellation, or until otherwise determined by a change in the personal data protection policy.